 This feedback loop might strengthen the negative thoughts, and prolong the experience of such negative feelings.
 As the incoming information from the outside world is limited to only that which agrees or supports the dominant thoughts in the mind.

-Without an ability to have a more accurate view of the environment, a biased and a more subjective mental state is created and maintained.
-This is where the tracking benefits of a Mood Chart can provide crucial information about when, where, and how often such moods are experienced and expressed.
+Without an ability to have a more accurate view of the environment, a biased and more subjective mental state is created and maintained.
+This is where the tracking benefits of mood charts can provide crucial information about when, where, and how often such moods are experienced and expressed.